itsnemoooo/itsnemoooo.github.io/blog/cofounder-story.md

 I decided to get a second opinion, so I reached out to the VC from PILL Inc, someone who had worked with us directly and had our backs when we were getting started.
 I wanted to discuss the situation, luckily managing to secure an early morning slot the next day.

 Elizabeth continued texting, insisting I sign the NDA “ASAP.”
-I sent one text stating that I had recieved the email, and that I had noticed my removal from the company, asking for clarification from her.
-She fired off a series of excuses, citing “corporate restructuring”, saying it was sparked from a discussion she had independently with the VC, and even suggesting that, as a non-British national, I couldn’t work here (not true—I hold a visa).
-According to her it was in my best interests and I should sign these documents ASAP because the VC team needed them by 8AM sharp.
+I sent one text stating that I had received the email, and that I had noticed my removal from the company, asking for clarification from her.
+She fired off a series of excuses, saying it was sparked from a discussion she had independently with the VC, I needed a different contract, she had only set up the company to get cloud credits, and she suggesting that, as a non-British national, I couldn’t work for the company(not true—I hold a visa).
+According to her, she was acting in my best interests and I should sign these documents ASAP because the VC team needed them by 8AM sharp.

 She continued texting and attempting to call late into the night.

-I was now very thankful I had an opportunity to speak with the VC myself the following morning.
+I was now very thankful I had an opportunity to speak with the VC team myself the following morning.

 ### Critical team and trust issues